-According to one of the Traditions, this site is the tomb of Benjamin, one of the 12 tribes of Israel.
+According to one of the traditions, this site is the tomb of Benjamin son of Patriarch Jacob and Rachel.

 Benjamin was the youngest of the sons of Jacob, and head of one of the 12 Tribes of Israel.
 This tribe was located in the center of Israel, between Judah and Ephraim.
 The region included parts of Jerusalem, and the cities of Beth-El, Givon and Jericho.
 Both King Saul, the first Israelite King, and Jermiah, one of the greatest prophets, came from the tribe of Benjamin.